mjschillawski/Liquor-Sales-Linear-Regression/README.md

 I assumed that relationships between variables would be similiar in 2016 as in years past.
 I designed a series of linear regressions, ranging from single (first quarter sales) to multiple variables (sales in each of the first 3 months of the year), to model annual sales, fitting the models based 2014 and 2015 liquor transaction data.

 After evaluating the models on a variety of metrics, I used the fitted model to predict 2016 annual sales.
+I predict that 2016 liquor sales will exceed 2015 levels.

 ## Project Concepts